John McCain’s Wife, Cindy, Is Early Favorite To Take Husband’s Senate Seat

 John McCain’s passing on Saturday has left his seat in the Senate representing the state of Arizona vacant and his wife, Cindy, is emerging as the favorite to hold it until the 2020 election.

-While the late Senator’s term was to run until 2023, whoever is appointed ‘caretaker’ of the seat will have to run in the 2020 election to hold onto the position.
+While the late senator’s term was to run until 2023, whoever is appointed “caretaker” of the seat will have to run in the 2020 election to hold onto the position.
 In the meantime, the Republican party must find someone to occupy the seat for the next two years.
 And, as reported by The Daily Mail, Cindy McCain is part of the candidate pool to be selected as caretaker.

 Cindy McCain, 64-years-old, was married to John McCain for 38 years.
 Her father founded a beer distributorship and she is currently acting as chairwoman.
 She has also been an active voice against human trafficking.

 There are other members of the candidate pool that also bring strong credentials.
 Jon Kyl served in the Senate with McCain and was the Republican Whip previously.
-Former U.S. Ambassador to Finland Barbara Barrett is also up for consideration.
-Barrett ran for governor of Arizona in 1994, but did not receive her party’s nomination.
+Former U.S. ambassador to Finland Barbara Barrett is also up for consideration.
+Barrett ran for governor of Arizona in 1994 but did not receive her party’s nomination.

 Factbox: McCain's wife counted among his possible successors in Senate https://t.co/NGWsFikSQK pic.twitter.com/12WtHaFnEo